Monday, October 28, 2024

 2018: Ralph Breaks the Internet — Score Conductor

-2019: The Lion King — Special Thanks (to the Hans Zimmer Band) and Orchestra Conductor
+2019: The Lion King — Special Thanks and Orchestra Conductor

 2019: Maleficent: Mistress of Evil — Orchestra and Choir Conductor